BurnyCoder/all-mathematics/physics/quantum_mechanics/schrodinger_equation.md

     - **Probability Density**: The probability per unit volume of finding a particle at a given location.
     - **Quantum State**: The state of an isolated quantum system.
     - **Superposition**: The principle that a quantum system can be in multiple states at the same time.
+    - **[Eigenvectors and Eigenvalues](../../../pure_mathematics/linear_algebra/eigenvectors_and_eigenvalues.md)**: Solving the time-independent Schrödinger equation is an eigenvalue problem for the Hamiltonian operator.
+    - **[Calculus](../../../pure_mathematics/analysis/integral.md)**: The wave function is normalized by requiring its squared magnitude to integrate to 1.

 - **Applications**:
     - **Chemistry**: Determining the electronic structure of atoms and molecules (quantum chemistry).